Society for Research in Psychopathology

-The next annual meeting of the Society for Research in Psychopathology will be held in Baltimore, MD at the Hyatt Regency Baltimore Inner Harbor from Thursday, September 29, 2016 through Sunday, October 2, 2015.
+The next annual meeting of the Society for Research in Psychopathology will be held in Denver, Colorado at The Curtis Hotel from Thursday, September 14, 2017 through Sunday, September 17, 2017.
 We look forward to receiving submissions for presentations on a wide range of topics relevant to psychopathology.
 Submissions may include symposia, panel discussions, individual talks, or posters reporting on completed studies or works in progress.
-Submit your abstract via the online submission portal!
-The online submission portal will be open from March 25, 2016 through April 30, 2016; the submission link will be published prior to March 25th.
+Abstracts will once again be accepted via the online submission portal.
+The portal will be open from February 6, 2017 through April 8, 2017.

 Online Submission Portal: http://conference.psychopathology.org

 Several formats are available for submissions.
 These include posters, symposia, panel discussions, and paper sessions.
 Submissions must come from full members of SRP or be sponsored by a full member of the Society.
 Full members may sponsor submissions of students or nonmember colleagues even if they are not a co-author on the submission.
-However, only SRP full members are eligible to make oral presentations.
+However, only SRP full members (or those who have applied) are eligible to make oral presentations.

 Symposia/panel discussions.
 Symposia/panel discussions must be proposed by a chairperson who is an SRP full member.
 They are typically 90 minutes in length and include presentations from several speakers on a related topic.
 These talks are generally followed by integrative comments from the chairperson or discussant, with time for audience discussion at the end.
 Symposia participants may be non-member faculty, but not students.
-In planning symposia, it is important to allow sufficient time for audience questions and discussion.
-The Program Committee also welcomes submissions of proposals using other formats, such as multiple brief presentations that allow extra time for discussion between presenters and audience members.
+In planning a symposium it is important to allow sufficient time for audience questions and discussion.
+The Program Committee also welcomes submissions of proposals using other formats, such as multiple brief presentations that allow extra time for discussion between presenters and audience members (e.g. a variation of last year’s Flash Talks or a symposium consisting of multiple brief data presentations all addressing a particular theory, followed by panel discussion).
+Submissions with a health disparities/diversity focus are also welcome.

 Papers.
 Submissions accepted for oral presentations will be organized by the Program Committee into sessions that generally include three to five papers (10-12 minutes per paper and several minutes for questions) and time for discussion.
-Only SRP full members are eligible to make paper presentations.
+Only SRP full members (or those who have applied) are eligible to make paper presentations.

 Posters.
 A poster submitted by a non-member or an associate member must be sponsored by a full member.
 Please specify which full member is sponsoring the submission.
 Submissions for poster-only may include presentations of works in progress (e.g., studies for which data collection is well under way, but for which full results are not yet available).
 Students submitting posters may request that up to 3 SRP members attend their poster and discuss their work with them.
 These requests will be forwarded to the SRP members indicated and honored when possible.